wolfvictorOSI/Edge-Data-Store-Docs/V1/OpcUa/PrinciplesOfOperationOPCUA.md

 - Data source: Provide the data source from which the adapter should collect data.
 - Data selection: Perform selection of OPC UA items to which the adapter should subscribe for data.
+- Logging: Set up the logging attributes to manage the adapter logging behavior.

 ## Connection